PhlegmaticHeart/Unitree-go1-rslidar/README.txt

 kiss_icp: Contains the odometry SLAM pipeline with a personalized configuration of Rviz for a better visualization of the ongoing matters.

 helios16p_cane_robot: Contains a launch and an urdf model.
-With the growth of the project, it'll become more complex and eventually will comprehend and entire model of the robot dog.
+With the growth of the project, the urdf will become more complex and eventually will comprehend an entire model of the robot dog.

 ###########################################################################